daceloc007/Python-1-Assignment/assignment.md

     - a symbol
     - the correct length

 There are many ways to accomplish this.
-It is okay if you solution does not produce a valid password each time it is run, but your print statements should indicate why the password is not valid.
+It is okay if your solution does not produce a valid password each time it is run, but your print statements should indicate why the password is not valid.
 The [join() method](https://docs.python.org/3/library/stdtypes.html#str.join) can be useful here.